Convergence in probability of numerical solutions of a highly non-linear delayed stochastic interest rate model: Introduction

-on $t\ge 0$ with the initial value $\xi(t)$ on $t\in[-\tau,0]$, where $\tau>0$, $\xi:\Omega\rightarrow C([-\tau,0]:\mathbb{R})$, $\theta, r>0$, and $\gamma>1$.
+on $t\ge 0$ with the initial value $\xi(u)$ on $u\in[-\tau,0]$, where $\tau>0$, $\xi:\Omega\rightarrow C([-\tau,0];\mathbb{R})$, $\theta, r>0$ and $\gamma>1$.
 We observe that both the drift factor $x^{\gamma}$ and the diffusion factor $x^{\theta}y^r$ of SDDE \eqref{cir4} are growing super-linearly and thus violate the global Lipschitz and linear growth conditions.
 This is further complicated by the presence of the unbounded delay variable $y$.
 Therefore, it can be very challenging to obtain the solution of SDDE \eqref{cir4} by an analytical closed-form formula.
-To the best of our knowledge, there exists no relevant literature for the numerical analysis of SDDE \eqref{cir4} either in the strong sense or weak sense.
+To the best of our knowledge, there exist no relevant literature for numerical treatment of SDDE \eqref{cir4} either in the strong sense or weak sense.
 In this case, we recognise the need to examine the feasibility of the system of SDDE \eqref{cir4} from a viewpoint of financial applications.
-Therefore, we need an efficient numerical method with fast computational performance to estimate the solution.
-However, in most real-world applications, the explicit EM method is preferred to the implicit type due to its simple algebraic structure, cheap computational cost, and acceptable convergence rate.
-It is well-known in \cite{weakEM} that the explicit EM scheme diverges in the strong mean-square sense at a finite point for SDEs with super-linearly growing coefficient terms.
-In this work, we aim to construct a variant of the truncated EM method developed in \cite{mao3} to estimate the true solution of SDDE \eqref{cir4} and show that the truncated EM solutions converge to the true solution in probability when the step size is sufficiently small.
+This motivates the need for an efficient numerical method with fast computational performance to estimate the solution.
+However, in most real-world applications, the explicit EM method is preferred to the implicit type due to its simple algebraic structure, low computational cost and acceptable convergence rate.
+It is well-known in \cite{weakEM} that the explicit EM scheme diverges in the strong mean-square sense at finite point for SDEs with super-linearly growing coefficient terms.
+In this work, we aim to construct a variant of the truncated EM method developed in \cite{mao3} to estimate the true solution of SDDE \eqref{cir4} and show that the TEM solutions converge to the true solution in probability when the step size is sufficiently small.
 The remainder of the paper is organised as follows: We explore mathematical notations in Section \ref{sect2}.
 In Section \ref{sect3}, we study properties of the true solution of SDDE \eqref{cir4}.
-We construct the truncated EM techniques to approximate SDDE \eqref{cir4} and study properties of the truncated EM solutions in Section \ref{sect4}.
-In Section \ref{sect5}, we show that the truncated EM solutions converge to the true solution of SDDE \eqref{cir4} in probability.
-We also provide illustrative numerical examples to support the convergence result and justify the result via the efficient use of the Monte Carlo method to value a bond and a lookback put option in this section.
+We construct the truncated EM techniques to approximate SDDE \eqref{cir4} and study properties of the TEM solutions in Section \ref{sect4}.
+In Section \ref{sect5}, we show that the TEM solutions converge to the true solution of SDDE \eqref{cir4} in probability.
+We also provide illustrative numerical examples to support the convergence result and justify the result via efficient use of the Monte Carlo method to value a bond and a lookback put option in this section.